NoroffFEU/development-platforms/src/content/docs/CDN/CDN-case-study.md

 ## Main feature and objectives

 The main feature of a content delivery network is the ability to cache content in servers and data centers close to the end user, these servers are connected to the main/origin server.
-This feature was directly connected to the problem statement explained in the section above and greatly improved performance and connection speed for the users since the user could access cached content from a server close by.
-The problem with servers crashing because of too much traffic also greatly improved for sites and applications using a content delivery network since the traffic was divided into many different serves instead of only one data center or server.
+This feature was directly connected to the problem statement explained in the section above.
+And greatly improved performance and connection speed for the users since the user could access cached content from a server close by.
+The problem with servers crashing because of too much traffic also greatly improved for sites and applications using a content delivery network, since the traffic was divided into many different serves instead of only one data center or server.

 ## CDN users